dmch11/Deep-Learning-on-Satellite-Imagery-/README.md

 This repository features three deep learning models—Custom CNN, ResNet-18, and ResNet-50—to compare accuracy, inference time, and computational cost.
-The primary goal is to identify the optimal model for real-time and large-scale tree classification, particularly in the context of developing areas such as the Democratic Republic of Congo (DRC).
+The primary goal is to identify the optimal model for real-time and large-scale tree classification, particularly in the context of developing areas.
 Objectives

 Develop and train three models (Custom CNN, ResNet-18, and ResNet-50) for tree presence classification.